efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 <span style='color:indianred'> **TP5** Climax: moment of resolution, final event of the story and the ''biggest spoiler'' in a film.</span>

-Previous work [5] demonstrated that such events can be identified in various Hollywood movies by both non-experts human annotators and automatic approaches.
+Previous work [5] demonstrated that such events can be identified in various Hollywood movies by both non-expert human annotators and automatic approaches.

 **Is narrative structure theory applicable to any story?**